Carrying over holidays – the do’s and don’ts for small businesses and startups

 Carrying over annual leave manually

-You can choose to keep track of all of your annual leave through a spreadsheet (like a Google Sheets holiday tracker) or even by hand if that’s what you prefer (but that might be even harder).
+You can choose to keep track of all of your annual leave through a spreadsheet (like an Excel sheet holiday tracker) or even by hand if that’s what you prefer (but that might be even harder).

 Simply record time off for all your team members with the following information: